hanghn/DS3000/README.md

 ## Project overview

-Group project investigated whether ESG (Environmental, Social, Governance) ratings predict stock performance for the top 100 S&P 500 companies, using polynomial regression and PCA-based K-Means clustering on Yahoo Finance data, finding that ESG alone has no predictive power on stock prices but reveals interpretable patterns when combined with financial indicators (best signal: PE Ratio with Env × Soc interaction, R² ≈ 0.14).
+Group project investigating whether ESG (Environmental, Social, Governance) ratings predict stock performance for the top 100 S&P 500 companies, using polynomial regression and PCA-based K-Means clustering on Yahoo Finance data.
+Finding: ESG alone is a weak signal for stock price (negative R²) and market cap, but PE Ratio is the most ESG-responsive metric — a polynomial model with an Environmental × Social interaction term reaches R² ≈ 0.14 under LOO-CV, the only target where ESG features generalize beyond the training sample.

+- "All models are wrong, but some are useful." — George Box

 ## Repository contents